-Fertility doesn’t matter, until you need it.
-Many women envision starting a family one day, but the unfortunate reality is that one in eight females will have trouble conceiving or sustaining pregnancy.
+Fertility doesn’t matter until you need it.
+Many women envision starting a family one day, but the unfortunate reality is that one in eight females will have trouble conceiving or sustaining a pregnancy.

 Several medical conditions and risk factors make getting pregnant difficult:

 - polycystic ovary syndrome (PCOS)

 - advanced age

 Of these conditions and risk factors, age is possibly the most difficult to address, because it cannot be reversed.

 The good news is that in just the last decade or so, biotechnology has delivered an increasingly attractive alternative for women approaching the end of their childbearing years.